coredns/coredns/plugin/dnstap/README.md

 * **VERSION** to override the version field.
 Defaults to the CoreDNS version.
 * **EXTRA** to define "extra" field in dnstap payload, [metadata](../metadata/) replacement available here.
 * `skipverify` to skip tls verification during connection.
 Default to be secure
+* **MESSAGE_TYPES** is a space-separated list of [dnstap message types](https://github.com/dnstap/dnstap.pb/blob/1061e3ed4430f68a0adb87eecadbb9208e7b51dd/dnstap.proto#L156-L229) to be tapped.
+Defaults to tapping all message types.
+Currently, this plugin only supports the following message types:
+  * `CLIENT_QUERY`
+  * `CLIENT_RESPONSE`
+  * `FORWARDER_QUERY`: only available when the forward plugin is used.
+  * `FORWARDER_RESPONSE`: only available when the forward plugin is used.

 ## Examples